Syncing 10,000 leads/mo? GET A DEMO

 2. Category maturity

-How familiar your product or service is in the market?
+How familiar is your product or service in the market?
 The category maturity model shows how well similar solutions have done in markets like yours.
 It’s all about what works, how people use it, and what they like about it.

 This data can provide a forecast of your potential growth.
 If you find out that your category is on the lesser-known side, you can educate your audience to show you can solve their problem and consequently increase your ROAS.